Philippe Candeloro: Other

 In 2011, he was one of the contestants during the second season of Danse avec les stars, the French version of the Strictly Come Dancing franchise.
 In 2008, Candeloro was involved in the development of a rose bearing his name with Lyonnais rose breeder Jean-Pierre Guillot.

 The municipal ice rink in his hometown of Colombes was renamed in Candeloro's honor in 2018, although it was closed by the city's next mayor in 2024, against his protests.

 Personal life

 Candeloro is married to ballet dancer Olivia Darmon, with whom he has three daughters: Luna Nizza, Maya Estella and Thalia Soleya.
 He was introduced to his future wife by the choreographer of his 1994 Olympic program, Natasha Dabadie.
 He speaks several languages besides French, including English and Italian.

-He narrowly escaped death in the Villa Castelli helicopter collision in 2015, when he was forced to wait for one of the helicopters on the next flight due to over-occupancy.
+He faced a life-threatening scenario in the 2015 Villa Castelli helicopter collision, when he was forced to wait for one of the helicopters on the next flight due to over-occupancy.
 The accident claimed 10 lives including three French athletes.